-Marina Ugarković, postdoctoral candidate
+Marina Ugarković, research associate

 Dr. Marina Ugarković was born in Split in 1980.
 She attended school in Split, where she completed the Language Gymnasium.
 In 2007, she graduated in Archaeology at the Faculty of Humanities and Social Sciences, University of Zagreb.
 Between 2009 and 2013 she completed postgraduate doctoral studies at the Department of Archaeology of the Faculty of Humanities and Social Sciences in Zagreb, after which she wrote and, at the beginning of 2015, succesfully defended her PhD entitled “The burial customs of Greek Issa based on archaeological excavations of the necropolis Vlaška njiva in Vis“.